How to Size a Watch Bracelet

 Fit begins with where the watch sits.
 The case should sit just above the wrist bone, not on top of it and not sliding down towards the hand.
 The watch should not rotate around the wrist when you type, walk, or gesture.
 A little movement is normal.
 Constant movement is not.

 The comfort test is simple.
-You should be able to slip a finger under the bracelet without struggling, but not fit two fingers without effort.
-If the watch leaves a deep imprint, it is too tight.
-If it can spin freely, it is too loose.
-If it feels comfortable in the morning but tight by afternoon, you likely need a half-link adjustment, a micro-adjustment in the clasp, or a slightly looser baseline fit that accounts for swelling.
+You want room for a finger under the bracelet without forcing it, but not enough space to slip two in without trying.
+If the watch leaves a deep mark, it is too tight.
+If the watch can spin, it’s too loose.
+If it starts the day feeling fine and ends it tight, you probably need a half-link, a clasp micro-adjustment, or a slightly looser fit that allows for swelling.

 If you wear the watch in warm climates or during travel, plan for expansion.
 A bracelet that fits perfectly on a cold day in London can feel punitive in August in Rome.